 ‘The Magpie’ is the official newsletter of the Friends of Mitcham Common.
 It brings our members up to date with the work of the Friends, including up and coming events and walks on the Common.

 Click on the Magpie above to view the latest edition.
-You can also download each Magpie edition in PDF format from this page.
+You can also download each Magpie edition in PDF format.

 The Magpie is over 30 years old and we’ve made every edition available on the website so people can see the history of the Friends and how we have addressed the issues of the Common.